Code-Institute-Submissions/Meet-The-Adventure/README.md

 ## overview

 ### Workflow
 1. The first picture in the instagram grid is my own and its linked to my instagram.
 Started the project with the instagram grid and work from there.
+Used Bootstrap to make the grid.
-Used Bootstrap.
+2. I found the color codes from my desktop picture, the image was downloaded from pexels a year ago and then used photoshop to find the color codes for the websight.

 Language Used
 * HTML5